NickDiPreta/hangman/README.md

 # hangman
 This is a console version of the classic game of Hangman, written in Ruby!
-Functionality is provided to load and save games!
+Functionality is provided to load and save games in the Repl provided below!

 [![Run on Repl.it](https://repl.it/badge/github/NickDiPreta/hangman)](https://repl.it/github/NickDiPreta/hangman)